pat-lewczuk/pat-lewczuk/README.md

 I am an engineer with experience in maintenance operations in manufacturing plants and a backend developer.
 Over the past few years, I have been focusing on programming in **PHP** and **Java**.
 My interests span both IT technologies and industrial automation.

+Currently, I am diving deeper into two topics:
+- Artificial Inteligence and Machine Learning basics including mathematics principles related with this topics,
-Currently, I am diving deeper into application architecture design and Domain-Driven Design (DDD) to create more scalable and efficient solutions.
+- application architecture design and Domain-Driven Design (DDD) to create more scalable and efficient solutions.

 ## What I Do